CA or CAE

 A term coined by David H. Kaye.
 Conclusion-centric statements assert a conclusion as opposed to evidence-centric statements that state the strength of the evidence (e.g., weak or strong).

-Conclusions of a Comparisons
+Conclusions of Comparisons

 An examination may produce the following results or inferences.
-Historically, conclusions have
+Historically, conclusions have been reported in a variety of ways.

 1) Positive result (Identification):

-The features between the images are consistent and sufficient enough to indicate the two images
+The features between the images are consistent and sufficient enough to indicate the two images were deposited by the same source.
+This conclusion has been reported as an individualization, identification or a match.

 2) Negative result (Exclusion):

-not deposited by the same source.
-This conclusion has been reported as an exclusion, as
+The features between the images have sufficient inconsistency to indicate that the two images were not deposited by the same source.
+This conclusion has been reported as an exclusion, as negative or as no identification effected.

-3) Theoretical Exclusion:
+3) Theoretical exclusion:

-theoretically be from this source.
-This conclusion is only as strong as the identification (i.e., if the
+The fingerprint impression has been identified to another source and therefore cannot theoretically be from this source.
+This conclusion is only as strong as the identification (i.e., if the identification is strong then a theoretical exclusion is strong, if the identification is questionable then a theoretical exclusion is also questionable.

 4) Incomplete result (Incomplete):

-images of unknown impressions or additional known exemplars) or the need for additional time to
+A comprehensive comparison cannot be completed due to the need for more data (clearer images of unknown impressions or additional known exemplars) or the need for additional time to complete a comparison.
+This conclusion has been reported as incomplete, inconclusive or no identification effected.

 5) Inconclusive result with consistency (Inclusion):